Discrimination in machine learning algorithms

 \subsection{Removing and adding discrimination}

-Starting from a classification tree estimate of the probability of a positive outcome based on all variables but the $S$, we simulated a sample where no discrimination is present using the following alternative strategies: \begin{itemize} \item[(a)] the outcome is simulated for all units according to the estimated probabilities from the pruned classification tree; \item[(b)] the outcome is simulated for all units according to the predicted values without relying on pruning the tree; \item[(c)] the observations in $S$ are modified by means of a random permutation on the units for which the classification tree estimate of the probability of a positive outcome is within certain quantiles; \item[(d)] a random permutation is performed on the observations of the sensitive attribute using all the units in the dataset. \end{itemize} Note that in (a) and (b) discrimination is eliminated by modifying the outcome $Y$ in the dataset, whereas strategies (c) and (d) build a discrimination free dataset by modifying the sensitive attribute $S$ for either all or a subset of units.
+To simulate a sample where no discrimination is present, the following alternative strategies are adopted: \begin{itemize} \item[(a)] the outcome is simulated for all units according to the estimated probabilities from the pruned classification tree; \item[(b)] the outcome is simulated for all units according to the predicted values without relying on pruning the tree; \item[(c)] the observations in $S$ are modified by means of a random permutation on the units for which the classification tree estimate of the probability of a positive outcome is within certain quantiles; \item[(d)] a random permutation is performed on the observations of the sensitive attribute using all the units in the dataset. \end{itemize} Note that in (a) and (b) discrimination is eliminated by modifying the outcome $Y$ in the dataset, whereas strategies (c) and (d) build a discrimination free dataset by modifying the sensitive attribute $S$ for either all or a subset of units.